 Slow Cooker Italian Wedding Soup

-Italian Wedding Soup
+Ingredients For Italian Wedding Soup

 I always assumed Italian wedding soup was a soup served at Italian weddings.
 It wasn’t until a few years ago that I learned this was not the case, it’s just a play on words.
 The term “wedding soup” comes from the Italian language phrase “minestra maritata” (“married soup”), which is a reference to the flavor produced by the combination/”marriage” of greens and the meat.
 The meat in this case being the meatballs with the greens referring to the spinach.

-Fresh or Frozen Meatballs
+Fresh or Frozen Meatballs?

 The good news is that you can use either fresh or frozen meatballs in this Italian wedding soup recipe.
-When I use frozen meatballs they are always meatballs that I previously baked myself and froze but you can use store-bought frozen meatballs if that’s your fancy.
+When I use frozen meatballs they are always meatballs that I previously baked myself and froze.
+Having said that, store-bought frozen meatballs also work well in this recipe.
+Note that you can make the meatballs ahead of time.
+Bake them, freeze them and add them to the soup frozen when you’re ready.

 If you have leftover Italian wedding soup, you can store or freeze it for later use.
-Store leftover soup an air-tight container in the refrigerator for 3-4 days.
+Store leftover soup an air-tight container in the refrigerator for up to 4 days.
 To freeze leftover soup, let the soup cool completely.
 Once cooled, add the soup to an air tight container, freezer-friendly plastic bag, or souper cubes.
 Store the soup in your freezer for up to 2 months.
 To reheat frozen Italian wedding soup you have two options.
 You can either thaw the soup overnight in the refrigerator OR add the soup directly to the slow cooker or Instant Pot & thaw on the warm setting!

 Print